syncfusion-content/winui-docs/winui/Date-Picker/Localization-And-Formatting.md

 ## Change date format for Spinner

-You can allow the user to select the pair of date, month and year spinner or any single spinner cell from the drop down date spinner by using the [`DropDownFormatString`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DropDownFormatString) property.
+You can allow the user to select the pair of date, month and year spinner or any single spinner cell from the dropdown date spinner by using the [`DropDownFormatString`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDatePicker.html#Syncfusion_UI_Xaml_Editors_SfDatePicker_DropDownFormatString) property.
 The default value of `DropDownFormatString` property is `d`.

 {% tabs %}
 {% highlight xaml %}